nus-cs2113-AY2122S1/ip/docs/README.md

 ### Add Todo: ```todo```
-This adds a todo task into the tasklist.
-Please note that the
+Adds a todo task into the tasklist.
+Note that todo should always be accompanied by a description only.
+Format: ```todo <description>```

 ### Feature-XYZ